 - 4-unit home

-- Condo (must be part of an FHA approved condo building)
+- Condo (must be part of an approved condo building)

-FHA also has a separate program that can be used as a type of rehab loan for fixer-uppers.
+There is also a separate program that can be used as a type of rehab loan for fixer-uppers.
 This program is called the FHA 203k.
-The space here will not allow a sufficient explanation of the program, but a brief summary will cover the major points.
+Space here will not allow a sufficient explanation of the program, but a brief summary will cover the major points.

 The second form of the 203k loan allows for bigger loan amounts and much more extensive work to be done in the form of pure repair work or major improvements.

 The beauty of the 203k program is that borrowers are allowed to receive one loan, with one interest rate, without the need for a second loan designated just for the repairs and improvements.

 Quick and Easy Refinance

 If interest rates should drop after you receive your loan, there is a possibility of getting approved for a refinance mortgage called the streamline refinance.
 This loan does not require any proof of income, a new credit report, and no new appraisal.
 The main requirement is that the borrower must currently have an FHA loan and that they have made the last 12 payments on time.